ashrafulmlbd/kafka-experiment/README.md

 - From consumer application console, we can see our consumer application consume that message from kafka topic \
    ![screenshot](./docs/consumer-console.png)

-## Run project to test schema registry(avro serializer and deserializer)
+## Run project to test schema registry and avro

 **Using Manually:** <br/><br/>
 Start the ZooKeeper service: \